Virginia M. Alexander: Public health career

-Personal life
+Personal life and death

-Alexander lived with her father in North Philadelphia for the majority of her life.
-Alexander never married or had children, but she did have an extramarital relationship with W.E.B.
+Alexander lived with her father in North Philadelphia for most of her life.
+Alexander never married or had children but reportedly did have an extramarital relationship with W.E.B.
 DuBois, who was an editor at The Crisis at the time and possibly wrote the article that featured her.

-Alexander died on July 24, 1949 in Philadelphia after years battling lupus.
+Alexander died on July 24, 1949, aged 50, in her native Philadelphia after years battling lupus.
 She was buried in Sharon Hill, Pennsylvania, at Mount Lawn Cemetery.